 Very few people come all the way to Tulum, Mexico, and don’t go visit Chichen Itza.
 And you really should make time for it!
 The most famous archaeological site in Mexico, Chichen Itza is a city that was built by the ancient Mayans.

-Chichen Itza is open from 8 AM to 4:30 PM daily (last access is at 4 PM)
+Opening hours: Daily from 8 AM to 4.30 PM (last access at 4 PM).

 If you’re going on your own, I recommend heading there early and enjoying the place with fewer crowds.
 You’ll also avoid the intense heat of midday this way.

-READ MORE: A Complete Guide to Visiting Chichen Itza (2023)
+READ MORE: A Complete Guide to Visiting Chichen Itza (2024)

 If you prefer going with a guide, this is a great tour:

-This tour also includes: Roundtrip transportation, all entrance fees, a buffet meal and a guide. ➥ BOOK IT HERE
+This tour also includes: Roundtrip transportation, all entrance fees, a buffet meal, and a guide. ➥ BOOK IT HERE

 Enjoy the Beaches of Tulum, Mexico

-The collection of incredible white-sand beaches is what makes Tulum one of Mexico’s best destinations, and one of the main reasons people from around the world visit Tulum.
-If you are after powdery white sand beaches and turquoise waters, Tulum is the beach bum’s ultimate tropical paradise.
+The collection of incredible white-sand beaches is what makes Tulum one of Mexico’s best destinations.
+It’s also one of the main reasons people from around the world visit Tulum, and an absolute dream for beach lovers!

-Now, let’s talk about the elephant in the room.
-Tulum has had a problem with sargassum seaweed these past few years on its public beaches.
-Well, it is a serious problem, but it’s mostly a seasonal one.
 Sargassum usually comes to shore between April and July, so if you’re planning a trip at this time, better to check what’s the situation like before going.
 I visited in November and while there was some seaweed, it wasn’t unbearable in any way, nor did it make my trip less enjoyable.

 Playa Paraiso (Paradise Beach) stands out as one of the best beaches in Tulum, no wonder its name means “Paradise Beach”.
-It’s located right south of the ruins, and it’s they typical Caribbean beach.
+It’s located right south of the ruins, and it’s the typical Caribbean beach.
 Find here the whitest, powdery sand, lined by palm trees.

-Playa Ruinas is another of the best beaches in Tulum, particularly if you want to combine two of the best Tulum attractions – the beach and the ruins.
-This beach is notable for the proximity of Mayan ruins nearby that provide an overlooking view of the Caribbean Sea.
+Playa Ruinas is another great beach, particularly if you want to combine two of the best Tulum attractions – the beach and the ruins.

 Climb the Pyramid at Coba Ruins